 First of all, new medications, pre-existing health conditions, and injuries can also cause weight gain in dogs.
 Be aware of any changes in their behaviors and emotions.
 Also, find how you might keep them active with a personal health condition and injury.

 Secondly and maybe most important, this lockdown is making major changes to your life right now, whether economic-wise, health-wise, etc. These distractions could take your focus away from how you might take care of dependents, even your pets.
 You must make sure that you’re not overfeeding them with their generic food or even with unhealthy treats.
 Make sure they are not fed free choice 24 hours a day, because they might eat because they are bored or it could make unnatural hormone changes.
 Feed them two to four fresh portions a day and calculate how much food you should put in their food bowls every time.
 Be sure that they cannot reach toxic foods, such as grapes, onions, and chocolate.
 Wanda Merling from the Human Society’s Animal Rescue Team also advises that dogs don’t eat human food because foods that are not meant for them may hurt their stomachs.

 Lastly, your dog and other household pets depend on your focus to take care of them the best that you can even in this lockdown.
 For your dog, keep a weight management log so that you can focus on their body weight loss each week.

 Food, energy, and focus will change your dog’s quality of life and manage their weight.
 First, make sure that you indulge in the correct diet and high-protein formulas.
 Second, taking care of yourself will inevitably help them.
 You can also choose how you want to bring them into your health routine.
 Lastly, make sure that you are aware of how much you are giving them and what they can reach on their own.
 Most important to weight management, burn off calories that they have consumed from food, so less food, and more exercise.
-You will be proud of you once you reach you and their goal!
+You will be proud of yourself once you reach your and their goal!